wintan1418/weather-ninja/README.md

 # weather-ninja
 This project comes after the introduction of the ES6 class keyword, ES6 modules, and webpack.
-The main goal of this project is for the student to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.
+The main goal of this project is for the student to show the understanding of the benefits of modularized code as well as the ability to set up a  functional javascript application made of different modules using webpack.

 ## Screen shot of Page
 ![Projects Screenshot](./img/app.png)